CageCode/World-Food-Ecosystems/practical1/exploring.md

 Save the file (e.g. name it 'BiomePlotting') and run it.

-> 🔍 <strong>Recap 4</strong>.
+> 🔍 **Recap 4**.
 You should see some basic information about the image *printed* in the console: how many bands does this Image have? (tip: try clicking on the Image name in the console) <br />
 > <br />
 > a) 1. <br />
 > b) 5. <br />